 - Bryan Hanley, KTN

 1921 - present

 The Edward Harrison Memorial Prize and the Meldola Medal and Prize combined to form the Harrison-Meldola Memorial Prize in 2008.

-Harrison produced the first serviceable British gas mask and continuously worked on this during the war until he died of pneumonia, aged 47.
+Harrison became the Deputy Controller of the Chemical Warfare Department and produced the first serviceable British gas mask.
+He continuously worked on this during the war until he died of pneumonia, aged 47.
 His contributions have hugely impacted the lives of many in the armed forces.